Dog walk honors lives of Tina Tintor and her golden retriever

 For people seeking to honor Tina Tintor and her dog, Max — both killed this month in a fiery crash — an element of the tragedy has not gone unnoticed: The 23-year-old woman and her 3-year-old golden retriever were headed home following an early morning walk when Tintor’s compact SUV was struck.

-And while scores have shown up for memorials and a vigil at the crash scene near Rainbow Boulevard and Spring Valley Parkway, and when her family laid Tintor to rest Thursday, dog enthusiasts held a “Pack Walk” Saturday morning to honor both lives.
+Scores of people have shown up for memorials and a vigil at the crash scene near Rainbow Boulevard and Spring Valley Parkway, and Tintor’s family laid her to rest Thursday.
+On Saturday morning, dog enthusiasts held a “Pack Walk” to honor both lives.

 “We just felt, as a community, compelled to do something,” said Sabrina Smilor, an event organizer with West Side Walkers, a dog walking group.